perwin/imfit/docs/config_file_format.md

 ### Example: Multiple function blocks

-Multiple function blocks can be included in a configuration file; these indicate different sets of image functions which share a common center (i.e, X0,Y0 location on the image).
+Multiple function blocks can be included in a configuration file; these indicate different sets of image functions which share common centers (i.e, x0,y0 locations on the image).

-A simple example, modifying the previous example by including a Sersic function representing a neighboring galaxy located approximately 100 pixels away in the X direction and 50 pixels away in Y:
+A simple example, modifying the previous example by including a Sersic function representing a neighboring galaxy located approximately 110 pixels away in the X direction and 45 pixels away in Y:

     GAIN          4.725
     READNOISE     4.3